Posted on 28th October 2019

 From before their beginnings in the shadows to their final great gathering and beyond, this is the Seekers ‘complete’ history.

-The above image is from an early Quaker Meeting, which would have been very similar.
-In fact if not for the Quakers, who inherited the core of their faith, the Seekers would be little more than a footnote.
+The above image is from an early Quaker Meeting, which in all likelihood would have been very similar.
+In fact if not for the Quakers, who inherited the core of their faith, the Seekers would be little more than a footnote in the English Revolution.

 Here the Seekers’ story is brought together for the first time.